leanprover-community/ProofWidgets4/README.md

 ## Custom `Expr` displays

-Just like delaborators and unexpanders allow you to customize how expressions are displayed as text, WidgetKit allows "delaborating" into (potentially interactive) HTML.
-See `WidgetKit/Demos/Presentation.lean`.
+Just like delaborators and unexpanders allow you to customize how expressions are displayed as text, ProofWidgets allows "delaborating" into (potentially interactive) HTML.
+See `ProofWidgets/Demos/Presentation.lean`.

 ## Animated HTML